Mokkapps/website/src/content/posts/2021/2021-10-04___my-top-vue-js-interview-questions/index.md

 ## Conclusion

-With these interview questions, you should be well-prepared for any upcoming job interviews.
+Of course, this list does not guarantee that you will pass an upcoming Vue job interview.
+There are hundreds of questions that you might get asked in such an interview.
+I recommend reading the [official docs](https://v3.vuejs.org/) and take some courses on [Vue Mastery](https://www.vuemastery.com/) if you prefer video courses.

 Let me know in the comments if you would ask any other important questions about Vue.

 If you liked this article, follow me on [Twitter](https://twitter.com/mokkapps) to get notified about new blog posts and more content from me.